 These Punchbowl Cookies are very straightforward, but they have a lot of steps.
 The base cookie is a shortbread that is rolled into a ball.
 Then you make an indent to hold the jam.
 When this indent is filled with jam it sort of looks like a punchbowl filled with punch, hence the name!
 Finally, you have a whipped egg white topping that is sprinkled with chopped walnuts.

 Here are a few tips I’ve learned from my grandmother and mother over the years.
 First be very careful and slow when using your thumb to make a well in the dough that will hold the jam.
 If you apply too much pressure too fast, the dough will crack on the sides.
 This isn’t the end of the world, but it isn’t as pretty as a cookie without cracks.

 This next tip is very important.
 Do not beat your egg whites in a plastic bowl!
 If there is any fat or oil present at all, egg whites will not whisk up and get those lovely stiff peaks we’re looking for.
 Plastic tends to get little scratches and nicks where oil can hide waiting for a chance to ruin your egg whites.
 If possible, use a metal bowl.
 The sides of a metal bowl are less slippery than the sides of a glass bowl which will help incorporate more into your egg whites as you beat them.
+I like these metal bowls because they have a non-slip rubber bottom so they’re not going to slip and slide all over your counter while you’re beating the egg whites.
 It also helps to use egg whites that are at room temperature.

 For the Cookie Dough